Geblang Reference Manual

 These numbers should be treated as loose signals only.
 Both PHP and Python have made significant performance strides in recent years; PHP in particular ships a real JIT in PHP 8, and CPython 3.11+ has an improved interpreter.
 Geblang aims to be in the same ballpark as those interpreters on realistic application code without attempting to match the JIT.

-Indicative numbers from a development machine (the absolute values will vary):
+Indicative numbers from a development machine, measured against Geblang 1.18.0 (the absolute values will vary; medians of repeated runs):

 numeric_loop |